 - straight men process differently than gay men

-All of this diversity makes life rich and interesting, but it can also make it frustrating if we communicate with everyone as though they process exactly as we do – they probably don’t.
+All of this diversity makes life rich and interesting, but it can also make it frustrating if we communicate with everyone as though they process precisely as we do – they probably don’t.

 Men’s brains are wired in such a way that when they listen, they’re listening for the “nugget” – the part of what you’re saying that is most relevant to them.

-Therefore, the trick to being heard is to take the very most important part of what you’re about to say and load it at the very front of your conversation.
+Therefore, the trick to being heard is to take the most important part of what you’re about to say and load it at the front of your conversation.

 It’s the classic principle they taught us in journalism class: the lead sentence of your opening paragraph has to have punch – what happened? to whom? where? when? why?

-Is there a problem you want to be solved?
+Is there a problem you want solved?
 Something you need?
 A feeling to share?
 Whatever is most important: lead with it.

 “…most people have never really been listened to.
 Because listening can bring about such powerful healing, it is one of the most beautiful gifts that people can give and receive.
 When parents listen to children, valuing the children’s feelings as much as their own, they convey to the children the sense that their processes of responding to life are respected.
 The children can trust themselves to deal with experience and conflict.
 It is this faith that helps children to move in the world, knowing that they are alright, and feeling that they can deal with whatever comes.
 There is no greater gift that parents can give than to help their children develop this faith” ~ Carl.
 A Faber, On Listening